 That evening, Peter insisted on taking Teddy out to dinner since the shoot was about to begin.
 Peter being his usual nervous self, couldn’t get a wink of sleep.
 Thus when driving Teddy around town, Peter kept asking him to talk to him to keep his awake.
 Later on, Teddy commented on Peter’s situation: “Hollywood is treating Peter very well.
 He was only willing to sign the contract the day before the shoot.
 They patiently waited for him.
 Spielberg was very accommodating to Peter.
 You know, principal is rather important in American film-making.
 On the first few days, Peter went a little overtime, but when they looked at his dailys, the entire crew could not have more praises.
 After that, whatever he asked for, DreamWorks gave without question.”

 There was no prima donna in the cast, because they all reduced their salary in hopes to make a good drama.
 DreamWorks had built another set by transforming a small house near Rockport into a bookstore.
 Without the lights and the crew, the bookstore doesn’t look like a set at all but a real bookstore.
 In order to build this set, DreamWorks spent nearly U.S.$1 million.
 The bookstore had more than 6,000 books.
 After the 4 day visit in Rockport, Teddy flew to Los Angeles to visit two of his friends – Sammo Hung and Stanley Tong who were busy with their television series – Martial Law.
 Stanley planned to personally direct 3 episodes for season 2 while the remaining ones were to be directed by other H.K. directors.
 By doing, so he could create employment opportunities and working experience overseas for these directors.
 Unfortunately, he would only direct two episodes whereas no other H.K. director had directed any episodes.
-Like on South Park, the Americans didn’t want anyone taking their jobs.
+Like the redneck characters on South Park, the Americans didn’t want anyone taking their jobs.

 April 15, 1998